Capital punishment in Ireland: Abolition

 Paschal Robinson, the papal nuncio to Ireland from 1930 to 1948, reportedly favoured a trial suspension of capital punishment.
 In 1937 Rosamond Jacob and John Henry Webb established the Society for the Abolition of the Death Penalty, which unsuccessfully lobbied that the Treason Act 1939 abolish the death penalty for treason.

-Noel Browne introduced a private member's bill to abolish the death penalty in the Republic of Ireland in March 1981.
+Noel Browne introduced a private member's bill to abolish the death penalty in Ireland in March 1981.
 The Fianna Fáil government voted it down on its first reading.
 Fine Gael had supported the first reading and would have allowed a free vote at the second reading; the Labour Party supported abolition.
 The Troubles were then ongoing, and the Minister for Justice, Gerry Collins, in opposing the bill, referred to the four death sentences which were then pending appeal, and said "were we to abolish [the death penalty], and because of the violence of recent years, the pressure for arming the Garda would become extremely strong".
 David Doyle comments that the implication that capital punishment was a deterrent to Physical force Irish republicanism was "particularly peculiar" in light of the 1981 hunger strikes, in which ten republican prisoners chose to die.

 After the general election in June 1981, the Fine Gael–Labour coalition introduced a bill in the Seanad to abolish the death penalty for treason and capital murder, which passed there but had not reached the Dáil when the government fell in January 1982.
 Independent Senators introduced an identical bill, which began its second reading in 1985 but lapsed at the 1987 dissolution.
 The Fine Gael–Labour coalition was also drafting an abolition bill at the time.
 A 1986 Department of Foreign Affairs briefing made public in 2017 said:

 Independent Senators reintroduced abolition bills in 1987 and again after the 1989 election.
 In 1988, the Progressive Democrats (PDs) produced an aspirational "Constitution for a New Republic", which included a prohibition on capital punishment.

-The Republic of Ireland's 1989 ratification of the International Covenant on Civil and Political Rights (ICCPR), effective 8 March 1990, made a reservation to Article 6(5).
+Ireland's 1989 ratification of the International Covenant on Civil and Political Rights (ICCPR), effective 8 March 1990, made a reservation to Article 6(5).
 The Article reads "Sentence of death shall not be imposed for crimes committed by persons below eighteen years of age and shall not be carried out on pregnant women."
 The Irish government's declaration read "Pending the introduction of further legislation to give full effect to the provisions of paragraph 5 of Article 6, should a case arise which is not covered by the provisions of existing law, the Government of Ireland will have regard to its obligations under the Covenant in the exercise of its power to advise commutation of the sentence of death."
 The legislation referred to was the Child Care Bill 1988, which became law in 1991; a section was to have been included to raise from 17 to 18 the minimum age for the death penalty.
 In May 1989, Fianna Fáil minister Michael Woods stated: